10 Things That Feel Great When You Are No Longer Pregnant

 The 38 weeks of pregnancy took me on a rollercoaster of mixed feelings and emotions, and I must admit I was looking forward to not being pregnant anymore.
-On the practical side, even though my pregnant belly was small by most standards—it didn’t pop out much—I still carried a 6.1 lbs. and 45-centimeter tall baby, and I was pretty uncomfortable during the last few weeks.
+On the practical side, even though my pregnant belly was small by most standards—it didn’t pop out much—I still carried a 6.1 lbs. and 45-centimetre tall baby, and I was pretty uncomfortable during the last few weeks.

 I kept on going to yoga until I was 37 weeks pregnant and I took long walks but I was getting more and more sore and tired towards the end.
-I know I’m lucky I was able to stay active throughout my pregnancy and that I didn’t experience any issue, but boy… no longer being pregnant feels great.
+I know I’m lucky I was able to stay active throughout my pregnancy and that I didn’t experience any issues, but boy… no longer being pregnant feels great.

 I had heard horror stories about what to expect in the postpartum (i.e. after birth) stage but again, I guess I was lucky, it was (and is) a good experience, albeit a strange and sudden one.